Skip to content

 }

-Legacy explicit fields like outDir, logs, coverageDir, and snapshotDir still work and override the alias when both are present.
+The explicit fields (outDir, logs, coverageDir, snapshotDir) still work and override the alias when both are set. ast clean removes build, logs, and coverage from these locations (and the shared fuzz.crashDir).

 json